jonuy/jonuy.github.io/_posts/2014-09-01-Level-Up-for-Android.md

 #### A Thing That Went Right
 **Focused and Limited Scope:**
 I had a very clear idea of what I wanted to be able to accomplish with this app.
 Sticking strictly to that and not over-engineering stuff, like creating an event queue and backend web service, allowed me to finish this in just under a month.
-(To be fair - I did start an event queue + backend web service.
+(To be fair - I did start working on an event queue + backend web service.
 It may be a thing I'll get back to later.)

 #### A Thing That Went Wrong
-The phone this app was developed on.
+My phone that this app got developed on.
 I have no idea when the screen cracked.

 <img src="/images/level-up/broken-phone.jpg" alt="Broken Phone" style="width:33%">